oplatek/boot-ai/README.md

     - how to get immediate feedback
     - Select one from list http://stackoverflow.com/questions/27512180/reactjs-onclick-event-how-to-select-a-specific-button-from-a-list
 - Model - DB columns, different attention - I need to use columns
-    - negative examples - distribute to (no one selected actions - 0 probability, selected action receives probability of changing the "future" - computed after dialogue using another & reversed RNN choosing only from the selected actions
+    - negative examples - distribute to (no one selected actions - 0 probability, selected action receives probability of changing the "future" - computed after dialog using another & reversed RNN choosing only from the selected actions
 - login via https://github.com/gae-init/gae-init/blob/master/main/auth/auth.py